roncampbell/IRE22/R Fundamentals.md

 ![](https://github.com/roncampbell/IRE22/blob/images/DTracts5.png?raw=true)

 It would be useful to know the percentages for some of the major races.
-While we're at it, let's reorder the columns so we can see the percentages without having to scroll across.

 > DenverCounties <- DenverCounties %>%
   mutate(WhitePer = 100 * (WhiteTotal / PopTotal),